The uniform consists of:

 - White shirt/blouse, plain, buttoned, short or long sleeved with standard collar and no logos

-- Grey trousers in an approved style and shade as available from Price & Buckland, The Green School Shop (Cromwell Mews, St Ives), Tesco and Marks & Spencer
+- Grey trousers in an approved style and shade as available from Price & Buckland, Tesco and Marks & Spencer

 - An optional grey tartan skirt (knee length) supplied by Price & Buckland

-- Optional grey tailored shorts in an approved style supplied by Price & Bukcland and The Green School Shop, only to be worn during the summer term (Easter to July)
+- Optional grey tailored shorts in an approved style supplied by Price & Buckland, only to be worn during the summer term (Easter to July)

-- An optional maroon v neck jumper with an embroidered school badge supplied by Price & Buckland
+- An optional maroon v neck jumper (with or without an embroidered school badge) supplied by Price & Buckland

 - Shoes must be completely plain black (including laces, uppers and soles) and have a smart appearance suitable to be polished.
-They can be leather or leather style shoes, but not trainers, canvas or casual footwear (such as Vans, Converse, Adidas, Nike, Slazenger, Lonsdale, Asics and all other similar brands), and will not have such additions as stripes or ticks.
-Footwear with any logo is not permitted.
+They can be leather or leather style shoes, but not trainers, canvas or casual footwear (such as Vans, Converse, Adidas, Nike, Slazenger, Lonsdale, Asics and all other similar brands).
+No stripes, ticks or logos except for main school shoe suppliers e.g. Clarks.
 Some examples of acceptable footwear can be seen here.
 Some parents have asked where suitable footwear can be found.
-We are aware of examples in many retailers, including Clarks, Marks & Spencer, Tesco, and the Green School Shop (St Ives).
+We are aware of examples in many retailers, including Clarks, Marks & Spencer and Tesco.